risingwavelabs/risingwave-docs/docs/sql/commands/sql-alter-table.md

 :::note

-+ If your table is defined with a schema registry, its column can not be altered.
++ If your table is defined with a schema registry, you can only change the table schema by `ALTER TABLE t REFRESH SCHEMA`.
+One exception is you can drop the generated columns even if the schema is defined with a schema registry.
+Note that dropping these generated columns will trigger a schema refresh.

 + You cannot drop columns referenced by materialized views or indexes.